-- 1) The current year's percentages from wagering on live race days applied to the funds accumulated from all wagering on live and simulcast races during the year as specified in Rule #9.316. - The prior year's percentages from wagering on all live races during that year applied to the uncashed simulcast ticket proceeds from that same prior year

-The applicable live wagering percentages for any association's uncashed ticket proceeds from the prior year's live race meet as specified in Rule #9.318.
-For the calendar year 2013, these uncashed tickets are from the 2012 live race meet held at Arapahoe Park.
+- 1) The current year's percentages from wagering on live race days applied to the funds accumulated from all wagering on live and simulcast races during the year as specified in Rule #9.316. - 2) The prior year's percentages from wagering on all live races during that year applied to the uncashed simulcast ticket proceeds from that same prior year - as specified in Rule #9.318.
+For calendar year 2014, these uncashed tickets are from the 2013 simulcast meet held by Arapahoe Park. - 3) The applicable live wagering percentages for any association's uncashed ticket proceeds from the prior year's live race meet as specified in Rule #9.318.
+For the calendar year 2014, these uncashed tickets are from the 2013 live race meet held at Arapahoe Park.